WaPoNe/WaPoNe_StatusShippingMethodManager/README.md

 ### Enabling methods

-1. Go to System - Configuration - WaPoNe - Status Static Blocks Manager.
+1. Go to System - Configuration - WaPoNe - Status Shipping Method Manager.
 ![](doc/images/statusstaticblocksmanager_config.png)
-2. Set to 'Yes' *Enabling* field if you want to enable CMS blocks.
+2. Set to 'Yes' *Enabling* field if you want to enable shipping methods.
-3. List the Block IDs to enable, separated by "|".
+3. Select shipping methods to enable.
-4. Enter the date and the time when script has to start (cron job *wapone_status_blocks_manage* runs every five minutes by default).
+4. Enter the date and the time when script has to start (cron job *wapone_status_shipping_manage* runs every five minutes by default).

 ### Disabling methods

-1. Go to System - Configuration - WaPoNe - Status Static Blocks Manager.
+1. Go to System - Configuration - WaPoNe - Status Shipping Method Manager.
-2. Set to 'Yes' *Disabling* field if you want to disable CMS blocks.
+2. Set to 'Yes' *Disabling* field if you want to disable shipping methods.
-3. List the Block IDs to disable, separated by "|".
+3. Select shipping methods to disable.
-4. Enter the date and the time when script has to start (cron job *wapone_status_blocks_manage* runs every five minutes by default).
+4. Enter the date and the time when script has to start (cron job *wapone_status_shipping_manage* runs every five minutes by default).

 **After script was executed, _Enabling/Disabling_ field will set to 'No' to avoid it is execute more times**